Portfolio-Allan-Rolle/100AngularChallenges/README.md

 22. Build a rich text viewer component that strips outs the html when it is invalid.
 23. Build a debounce search input that notifies the parent of its value updating every 250ms.
 24. Build a search list component that displays a list of possible strings that matches a given string.
-25. Build a counter input component.
-Have it take a min and max value.
+25. Build a counter input component that takes a min & max value.
 Default min to 0 and max to the safe max number.
 26. Build a simple table that takes an objet and outputs the values.
+27. Create a pipe that accepts an array of strings and a sort direction value of either asc or desc.